ThorstenHans/ngx-electron/README.md

 Besides taking away the pain of correctly loading the APIs, it's also providing strongly typed APIs using `@types/electron` as a dependency.

+Checkout the introduction post on my [blog](https://medium.com/@ThorstenHans/integrating-angular-and-electron-using-ngx-electron-9c36affca25e#.4scol1nli) for more details.

 ## Installation